Community Care

 Older Pennsylvanians deserve a high quality of life in their retirement.
 They have worked hard to build our beloved local communities.
 We need to come together as communities to ensure that we give back to them.

 We also need to address the reasons that so many younger Pennsylvanians see other states as greener pastures.
-Building integrated communities that offer them a sense of home and increasing economic opportunity are some ways that we can encourage more of our youth to stay here, keep their hard work and innovation in our state, and raise the next generation of Pennsylvanians.
+Building integrated communities that offer a sense of home and increasing economic opportunity are some ways that we can encourage more of our youth to stay here, keep their hard work and innovation in our state, and raise the next generation of Pennsylvanians.

 Building stronger, more resilient communities starts with integrative programs that reduce costs and bring people together.
 It continues with policies that help small businesses to start and thrive.
 It includes promoting local opportunities in the professional trades and revitalizing our downtowns by taking advantage of state grant programs.